 Paithani saree

-The Paithani sarees, originated in Aurangabad in 17th century CE, with its intricate gold-threaded zari embroidery and rich colours, are exquisite for occasions.
-Dyed in traditional colours, it is made from pure silk and contains pretty motifs and symbols, especially along the pallav, which is the portion of the saree draped diagonally across the torso.
+The Paithani sarees originated in Aurangabad in 17th century CE.
+With its intricate gold-threaded zari embroidery and rich colours, these sarees are known to be perfect for exquisite occasions.
+They are dyed in traditional colours, made from pure silk and contain pretty motifs and symbols, especially along the pallav, which is the portion of the saree draped diagonally across the torso.

 From the district of Solapur, the Narayan Peth sarees are famous for their broad and vibrant borders.
 They are usually strewn around with little motifs called rudrakshas, that strikingly contrast with the rest of the fabric.
 The zari along the border or pallav of the saree is designed with threads of pure gold.
 The immaculate motifs of the Narayan Peth saree are usually of flowers and animals.